So you have questions? We've got answers

 How often are practices and do I have to be at all of them?

-- There are usually 3 practices as week starting in July.
+- There are usually 3 practices as week starting in June.
 All of them take place at 7:00am morning until the school year starts.
 Then they change to evenings.
-There is no minimum requirement for practices, if you can only make 1 a week or 1 a month we are glad to have you.
-We 8-12 ride groups that use 1-3 ride leaders per group, so we need 25-35 ride leaders just to hold practice.
+There is no minimum requirement for practices, if you can only make 1 a week or 1 per month we are glad to have you.
+We have 8-12 ride groups that use 1-3 ride leaders per group, so we need 25-35 ride leaders just to hold practice.
 This is one of the most difficult things to manage, so please add your name to the list to join us.
 Your skills will improve too!
 Riding with the kids is a lot of fun!